carlospanal/CarND-Advanced-Lane-Lines/README.md

 L channel of HLS space is used to detect white lanes, while b channel of Lab space is used to detect yellow lanes.

+Defined function: binary_pipeline()
+Main functions used inside find_image_distortion():
+    * cv2.cvtColor()

+Effect on training image after applying binary threshold:

+![alt text][image5]  ![alt text][image6]

+### 3. Perspective change

+In order to get a view of the real dimensions of the lanes, we have to apply a perspective change.
+I defined get_transform_matrix().
+This function takes a list of images with straight lanes and uses canny algorithm and hough transform to detect them.
+I found interesting to do it this way instead of "hardcoding" origin and destination points.
+Then, the mean value of start/end point of the lanes is calculated and used with cv2.getPerspectiveTransform() to get a perspective transformation matrix M, as well as the inverse transformation matrix Minv.

+Then, cv2.warpPerspective() uses M and a binary image in order to create a binary top-down view.
+Example:

+![alt text][image7]  ![alt text][image8]

 I created 2 pipelines.
 They work the same way, but the first one takes a list of images as an input instead of a single image and,